 The whole point of your welcome sequence is to introduce yourself to your audience.
 Your true, authentic self.
 Of course, there’s a strategic way to approach the sequence, but in terms of what you say, well, that comes down to your brand voice, and your overall goals for your email list.

-Alright, now that my “be yourself” disclaimer is out of the way—here’s how I’d recommend structuring your email welcome sequence.
+Alright, now that my “be yourself” disclaimer is out of the way—here’s what I recommend sharing in your welcome sequence:

 Nope!
 I beg you, please don’t make extra work for yourself.
 This is where segmenting your list will be a dream come true.
 Your ESP (email service provider) will give you the option of creating different segments (aka different portions of your list) for each of your freebies.